lleevveell66/sinfo/README.md

 cd sinfo
 make all
 make install

+# to create a systemd service to run upon boot:
+cp sinfo.service /etc/systemd/system/
+systemctl daemon-reload
+systemctl enable sinfo.service
+systemctl start sinfo.service
 ```

 ## Usage:

 ```
+cd /usr/local/bin/
-vi stats.txt              # add whatever you want to this file ./sinfo_server            # in one shell (or, it can be backgrounded ./sinfo_client 127.0.0.1  # in another shell
+vi /usr/local/bin/stats.txt            # add whatever you want to this file /usr/local/bin/sinfo_server            # in one shell (or, it can be backgrounded /usr/local/bin/sinfo_client 127.0.0.1  # in another shell
 ```

 Of course, change 127.0.0.1 to whatever IP address you're running sinfo_server on.
 This example assumes they are both on the same machine.

+If you will cron both your drop-off script and an sinfo_client, beware that this client is not smart enough to know that the file is empty or being written to.
+Offset your cron jobs with a a-b/d range, e.g., every 5 minutes, offset by 2 is 2-59/5 .